hhaider3/SER517_team5_industry/README.md

-*Some files in this repo serve as a copy of the files we've changes in the main chatbot repo.
-They can be accessed here https://github.com/johnleddoMETY/chatbot/tree/image-integration
+***Some files in this repo serve as a copy of the files we've changes in the main chatbot repo.
+They can be accessed here https://github.com/johnleddoMETY/chatbot/tree/image-integration***

 # SER517_team5_industry - K-12 Image Vector Database

-A project for SER 517 by Team 5 (industry).

 This repository builds and maintains a local, searchable K–12 educational image database using the Wikimedia Commons API, ChromaDB, OpenCLIP, and local image storage.